paesibassi/RepData_PeerAssessment1/PA1_template.md

 2. *Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.*

+We will create a new dataset where all the values are averages for that interval across all available days, then we will use these averaged values to fill in the missing values in the original data set (NAs).

 ```r
 # build a new data frame with average steps for each interval